 Protocol Labs is excited to see that IPFS is being embraced and promoted by many communities around the world.
 Some of those communities and their members have been in contact with us, and have offered to help us with things like translations.
 In some cases, we may accept open-source help, but that does not establish any sort of official or formal relationship.
 At this time, Protocol Labs has no official partnership with any community or individual, including Chinese communities or individuals.
 Any updates about official community partners will be announced on our website, or on the Filecoin blog.

-We have nearly passed the critical period when we needed to keep the codebase private, and are quickly reaching a point where the implementation would benefit more from being public.
-Therefore we plan to publish the codebase in the coming months.
-This will be an exciting time to get involved!
-At that point, everybody interested can come learn about Filecoin, help build parts of it, and start building on top of it.
+This is an exciting time to get involved!
+Everybody interested can come learn about Filecoin, help build parts of it, and start building on top of it.

 We love to see volunteers developing communities around Filecoin.
 Please email firstname.lastname@example.org with your information (name, background, experience, and location) and we’ll try to help however we can!